-- ■To prevent an accident or injury when inspecting under the hood of vour vehicle - If steam is seen coming from under the hood, do not open the hood until the steam has subsided.
-The engine compartment may be very hot, causing serious injuries such as burns. - Keep hands and clothing (especially a tie, a scarf or a muffler) away from the fans and belts.
-Failure to do so may cause the hands or clothing to be caught, resulting in serious injury. - Do not loosen the radiator cap and the coolant reservoir cap while the engine and radiator are hot.
+To prevent an accident or injury when inspecting under the hood of your vehicle

+- If steam is seen coming from under the hood, do not open the hood until the steam has subsided.
+The engine compartment may be very hot, causing serious injuries such as burns. - Keep hands and clothing away from the fan and drive belt while the engine is running. - Do not loosen the radiator cap while the engine and radiator are hot.
 Serious injury, such as burns, may result from hot coolant and steam released under pressure.